nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Features

 This section contains all the information and details of each feature of **FRIDAY**.
-These features are split into 5 sections depending on their purpose and function:
+These features are split into 5 sections based on their purpose and function:
 1. [Student management](#Student management)
 2. [Organizing students](#Organizing students)
 3. [Grading students](#Grading students)